cardboard-iguana/cardboard-iguana.com/notes/extract-the-webpage-title-of-a-url.md

 This needs the python3-bs4 package on Debian-based distribution.
 Note that we use the .text method  instead of .content to ensure that we get back a unicode string (rather than just the raw bytes, which can and will get mangled by anything you pipe this into).

-NOTE: This won’t work on webpages for sites like Twitter that set the `<title/>` using JavaScript after initial page load.
+NOTE: This won't work on webpages for sites like Twitter that set the `<title/>` using JavaScript after initial page load.

 ## References